Mahmoud-Ashraf98/splurgeguard/README.md

 The clever part: **the app pays you Discipline Points to wait.** The longer you hold out, the more you earn.
 When the Vault opens, if you still want the item, buy it guilt-free.
 If you have forgotten about it - that is exactly the point.

-> ðŸ’¡ *Most Vault items never get purchased.
+> 💡 *Most Vault items never get purchased.
 Your future self is very grateful for this.*

 <br>

 ---

-### ðŸ“Š Smart Daily Limit
+### 📊 Smart Daily Limit
 #### *A budget that thinks for itself, every single day.*

 [![Formula](https://img.shields.io/badge/Formula-Balance%20divided%20by%20days%20left%20x%20cycle%20weight-0a0e1a?style=flat-square)](.)